Naina3005/time.com-assignment/README.md

 To include information about creating a virtual environment in your README file for a GitHub project, follow these steps:

-#Virtual Environment Creation
+## Virtual Environment Creation
 Creating a virtual environment is an essential step for managing dependencies in your project.
 Here’s how to do it:

 Step 1: Install Python
 Ensure that Python is installed on your system.
 You can download it from python.org.

 Step 2: Set Up a Virtual Environment
 Open your terminal or command prompt.
 Navigate to your project directory:

-bash
+bash:

 cd path/to/your/project

 #Create a virtual environment: